learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 ~~~~~~~~~~~~~
 - Changed the default font families for the default theme customizations ("Default" and "Rupaa")
 - Fixed many bugs in the theme editor, including when loading and saving customizations
+- The icon dropdown for the bigpicture theme settings now shows the actual icons

 Minor new features
 ~~~~~~~~~~~~~~~~~~